ram535/website/content/dartlang/variables.md

 +++
-title = "Variables"
+title = "Uninitialized variables"
-date = 2017-08-07T19:56:30+02:00
 +++

-## Uninitialized variables
-Uninitialized variables have an initial value of null.
+Uninitialized variables have an initial value of null because everyting in dart is an object.
-Even variables with numeric types are initially null, because numbers are objects.

 ``` dart
   void main() {